 - Complete the Graduate School's application form and pay the application fee.
 The application fee is $50.
 Checks should be sent to the Graduate School at the address given below.
 Do NOT send your application to the Psychology Department.

 - Three letters of recommendation must be included in your application to the Graduate School.
 The university supplies a standard form for recommendations.
 Go to the Graduate Studies website to download the form.

 - Have your official GRE score report and two official transcripts of all undergraduate and graduate credits from each school previously attended sent directly to the Graduate School from the issuing institutions.
 The ETS Institution Code number to use to have your GRE scores reported to Central Washington University's Graduate School is 4044.

 Send your application form, application fee, three letters of recommendation, and transcripts to:Office of Graduate Studies and Research

 Ellensburg, WA 98926-7510

-Procedure: Review of applications will begin in February and will continue until the available openings for the next class are filled.
+Procedure: Review of applications begins in February and continues until the available openings for the next class are filled.
 Applicants are encouraged to complete their applications by the February deadlines (typically February 15th), although applications received after this date will be actively considered.

 Financial Aid: For Federal Financial Aid information (e.g., student loans), contact Central Washington University's Financial Aid office at 509-963-1611.

-Graduate research and teaching assistantships: Currently, a limited number of research and teaching assistantships are available for qualified students.
+Graduate assistantships: Currently, a limited number of graduate assistantships are available for qualified students.
 These assistantships offer a monthly stipend and a tuition waiver.
 Assistantships are awarded to students who are beginning in the fall quarter only.